Knowledge, Science Practices and Integrity: Quality through Post-Normal Science Lenses.

 Acceptance date: February 29th, 2020

 All those who wish to organize a session are requested to submit a proposal.
 Sessions should consist of a minimum of three speakers, although otherwise the format is flexible.
 The session organizer(s) must declare sponsorship if they have some, and they must secure the necessary funds for the speakers of their session.
-The session organizer(s) may be one of the speakers.
+The session organizer(s) may also be speaker(s) in the session.

-People proposing an invited session should apply through this website and specify:
+People proposing an invited session should apply through this form and specify:

 Opening: December 2nd, 2019